KhronosGroup/SPIRV-LLVM-Translator/docs/LLVMIntrinsicFunctionLowering.md

 Method 2:

-   Some intrinsics are emulated by basic operations in SPIRVWriter.cpp.
+   Some intrinsics are emulated by basic operations in SPIRVWriter.
 For example:

         %0 = call float @llvm.vector.reduce.fadd.v4float(float %sp, <4 x float> %v)